 Rather, let it be said of us that we solemnly sought to be faithful servants who heard and obeyed the words of our Lord Jesus Christ: “If you love me, you will keep my commandments.”3 “Just as you did it to one of the least of these who are members of my family, you did it to me.”4 “No one has greater love than this, to lay down one’s life for one’s friends.”5

 Taking Dr. King’s words to heart, “We are now faced with the fact that tomorrow is today.
 We are confronted with the fierce urgency of now.”

 1 “A Time to Break Silence” in I have a Dream: Writings and Speeches that Changed the World, James M. Washington, ed.
 (Harper San Francisco, 1992), 151.

 2 A likely conflation of elements of several speeches.

 3 John 14:15, NRSV.

 4 Matthew 25:40, NRSV.

 5 John 15:13, NRSV.

 © Copyright 2017, Charles Davidson – All Rights Reserved

-Charles Davidson, writer, and editor, is a retired Presbyterian (PCUSA) pastor, psychotherapist, and professor of pastoral theology, care, and counseling.
+Charles Davidson is a retired Presbyterian (PCUSA) pastor, psychotherapist, and professor of pastoral theology, care, and counseling.
 He is the author of Bone Dead and Rising: Vincent van Gogh and the Self Before God.
 He may be contacted through charlesndavidson.com.